Lake Erie College of Osteopathic Medicine (LECOM) Linkage

 Students enrolled in the PB-PMHPP Certificate Options have the opportunity to apply to the competitive PB-PMHPP Linkage program with the Lake Erie College of Osteopathic Medicine (LECOM).
 Through Duquesne's Linkage agreement, qualified PB-PMHPP students may make early application to LECOM and thereby eliminate the need to sit-out the typical "glide year" between the time of application and the time medical school starts.

-PB=PMHPP students will be invited to interview during the month of October on the LECOM Erie, PA Campus.
+Generally, interested PB-PMHPP students will be invited to interview on the LECOM Erie, PA Campus sometime during the late fall/early spring.
 This is a competitive interview process, where the Duquesne students will participate in some group interview activities with "open market" students not affiliated with Duquesne.
 An interview with LECOM does not guarantee acceptance of Duquesne PB-PMHPP students.
 Should a PB-PMHPP student be offered provisional acceptance for one of Duquesne's six seats at LECOM, that student may be required to meet additional LECOM requirements and/or are required to meet the following qualifications to be eligible to matriculate to any one of the three LECOM campuses (i.e., Erie, PA; Greensburg, PA; or Bradenton, FL) at the completion of the certificate program at Duquesne:

-- Achieve an overall science/math GPA and science of >3.0
+- Achieve an overall science/math GPA and science GPA of ≥3.0

 - Meet all programmatic requirements as stipulated in individual Post- Baccalaureate Certificate Program Contract